OfficialLambdax/_storageS-UDF/README.md

 The Dictionary Object Method.
 Functions that begin with _storageOL are tied to this method.

 Pros
-- Very fast when adding elements
+- Very fast when adding elements (1e4 Elements take ~167 ms)
 - Very fast when removing elements
-- Very fast when checking the existens of a element
+- Fast when checking the existence of a element
+- Fast when getting all elements of a group

 Cons
 - A Element can only be added a single time per group

+The Map Method.
+Functions that begin with _storageML are tied to this method.

+Pros
+- Very fast when checking the existence of a element
+- Very fast when getting all elements of a group
+- Elements with the same name can be added multiple times

+Cons
+- Autoit Beta Only
+- Experimental Autoit Feature
+- Slow when adding elements
+- Slow when removing elements
+- Map interactions get slower the more Elements are stored within it (Adding 1e4 Elements took ~90sec)

-You can check out the Examples Directory to see which methods suits you better.
+You can check out the Examples Directory to see and test some performance tests.

 Big thanks to AspirinJunkie@Autoit.de for introducing me to the Dictionary Object.
 It helped me improve the UDF by alot.